 - identify two to three scholarly views about what to do with low-skilled labour migration and explain their strengths and weaknesses.

 The syllabus is divided into two units.
-While the first unit introduces students to different forms of human trafficking and/or slave-like exploitation, the second unit explores debates among scholars concerning what should be done about them.
+While the first unit introduces students to forms of human trafficking and relevant classic theories in examining labour exploitation, the second unit turns to low-skilled labour migration and explores debates among scholars concerning what should be done about them.